jamesaduncan/osom.guide/src/executive.md

 with the application of those behaviours, and the executive is responsible for constantly being aware of opportunities to alter the operating model more in line with doctrine where needed.

-# Implementation Notes

-Interaction with other parts of of the organisation Although OSOM is designed to operate an entire organisation, in the case that OSOM is being implemented in a specific part of the organisation the governance structures outside of OSOM need to be considered.

-The general principle should be that the governance structures flow entirely through the executive.
-Service managers should be responsible for delivery of their services directly to their users and should communicate with them directly, or with someone who acts on their behalf to represent them.

-If the user or the user representative feels that they have concerns that are not being addressed they should deal with the service first, and if that fails, then with the executive.